TylerRockwell/sushi_go_round_bot/README.md

 * Orders are sometimes made twice
 * Occasionally tries to use ingredient before delivery is complete

-This bot is an Object Oriented approach to the [tutorial](https://code.tutsplus.com/tutorials/how-to-build-a-python-bot-that-can-play-web-games--active-11117) by Chris Kiehl
+This bot is an Object Oriented approach (and refinement beyond) this [tutorial](https://code.tutsplus.com/tutorials/how-to-build-a-python-bot-that-can-play-web-games--active-11117) by Chris Kiehl